GuildCrafts/web-development-js/_goals/370-React_Native_API-Driven_App.md

 ## Description

+#### We are building a React Native Search App that utilizes a third party API to fetch data and uses components to render the data.
+This goal introduces you to the fundamentals of mobile development utilizing a language you have familiarity with.
+There is no need to adopt Swift or Objective C!

 **Step 1** - [Refer to this scafflod repo](https://github.com/pllearns/react-native-starter-code)

 Then create your own repo and follow the `readme` instructions on the repo.